Aditya1722/Docker_instruction/README.md

     you have to change the root user of group to docker and to do that execute command - `sudo chown root:docker /var/run/docker.sock`
 * Step 7 - Repeat step 3 and you're good to go !!!

+>Note : set the DISPLAY value after checking what's your machine Display by checking from `echo $DISPLAY` (Optional if still the display issue exist try this command - )